ImageMagick/Usage-Markdown/morphology/index.md

 [![\[IM Output\]](blur_union_mag.gif)](blur_union.gif)

 If you are not sure what IM is actually doing during a morphology, turn on the [Verbose Output of Changes](#verbose).
-For example here the verbose output of re-iterating with each kernel...
+For example, here the verbose output of re-iterating with each kernel...

 ~~~{data-capture-err=blur_re-iterate.txt}
 convert pixel.gif  -define morphology:compose=None \